 Despite the Coronavirus pandemic having severe short-term implications for the UK Job market, one thing we do know in this period of massive uncertainty is that this will be a finite period of time.
 If you are a job seeker how is this likely to impact you both in the short and the mid term and how can you be best prepared to take stock and capitalise on this in the future?

-The indications are that this period of enforced working from home will have significant implications for the future way of working as outlined below together with our tips as to how to get you "job ready" for the potential challenges ahead.
+The indications are that this period of enforced working from home will have significant implications for the future way of working.
+We have outlined these below, together with our tips as to how to be "job ready" for the potential challenges ahead.

 Delayed Start Dates